 When your baby wakes in the night, try stroking them back to sleep.
 The main thing is not to get into bad habits.

 Try to avoid taking your little one into bed with you or letting them fall asleep on you.

 If you can avoid these things, then your baby could go back to sleeping well after two to four weeks.

 If after that your little one is still waking, then they might have fallen into bad sleep habits, these can be overcome with sleep training.

 If you’d like my help with your baby’s or toddler’s sleep, please go to www.peacefulnights.net

-    Cate Hope is a sleep consultant with over 30 years experience in childcare offering sleep solutions for bedtime night time and day naps.
+Cate Hope is an OCN qualified sleep consultant with over 30 years experience in childcare offering sleep solutions for bedtime, night time and day naps.
 She believes in tailoring her sleep solutions for each individual child and has successfully sleep trained hundreds of babies and toddlers.
-She is passionate about help helping parents and their little ones achieve a good night sleep.
+She is passionate about helping parents and their little ones achieve a good nights sleep.